What is an intercultural city?

 Intercultural cities have a diverse population including people of different nationalities and origins, and with different languages or religions/beliefs.

-Most citizens regard diversity as a resource not a problem and accept that all cultures change as they encounter each other in the public arena.
+Most citizens regard diversity as a resource rather than a problem and accept that all cultures change as they encounter each other in the public arena.

 In partnership with business, civil society and public service professionals, the intercultural city develops a range of policies and actions to encourage more mixing and interaction between diverse groups.